 - specific instructions about how you want to solve the problem.
 For example, ask for a refund, return, etc.

 - the date by which you want a response from them (3 weeks is reasonable)

 When you send you letter be sure to include:

 - your evidence, like copies, not originals, of receipts, invoices, contracts, or other relevant documents

 - your signature

 The Ministry can investigate your complaint, order the repair shop to follow the law, and even take the repair shop to court.
-If the repair shop is found guilty of breaking the law or an order from the Ministry, they can be ordered to pay you back the money, fined, or sent to jail.
+If the repair shop is found guilty of breaking the law or an order from the Ministry, they can be fined or sent to jail.